liuaishan/liuaishan.github.io/README.md

 ## Highlight Projects
 ---------------
 + **重明 (AISafety)**
-  <br> 重明 is an open-source platform to evaluate model robustness and safety towards noises (e.g., adversarial examples, corruptions, etc.).
+  <br> 重明 (sounds like /*ch'ung ming*/) is an open-source platform to evaluate model robustness and safety towards noises (e.g., adversarial examples, corruptions, etc.).
 The name is taken from the Chinese myth 重明鸟 , which has strong power, could fight against beasts and avoid disasters.
 We hope our platform could improve the robustness of deep learning systems and help them to avoid safety-related problems. 重明 has been awarded the [首届OpenI启智社区优秀开源项目](http://www.techweb.com.cn/2020-12-02/2814466.shtml) (First OpenI Excellent Open Source Project).
   <br>\[[Project](https://aisafety.readthedocs.io/)\] \[[Media](http://www.techweb.com.cn/2020-12-02/2814466.shtml)\]

 ## Selected Talks